Flight Attendant Careers

 How to Determine If This Occupation Is a Good Fit for You

-- Holland Code: ESC (Enterprising, Social, Conventional )
+- Interests (Holland Code): ESC (Enterprising, Social, Conventional)

-- Take a Quiz: Do You Want to Work As a Flight Attendant?
+Take This Quiz: Do You Want to Work As a Flight Attendant?

 Occupations With Related Tasks and Activities

-Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited July 19, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited December 24, 2018).